angzosan/Network-Simulation/README.md

 Channes : 4

 CLASS SIMULATION
-run - initialization/instead of constructor
+1)run - initialization/instead of constructor
-initSimulation - running the simulation advanceSimulation - all the checks regarding the runtime populateStations - Creating and adding a packet to a station
+2)initSimulation - running the simulation
+3)advanceSimulation - all the checks regarding the runtime 4)populateStations - Creating and adding a packet to a station

 RESULTS